Amaru6/Nearest-Neighbours-from-Scratch-using-tidyverse-tools/README.md

 # Nearest-Neighbours-from-Scratch-using-tidyverse-tools

 My layman implementation of the Nearest Neighbour algorithm using tidyverse tools.
-See the [blog post](https://miserroresestandar.netlify.app/blog/posts/eighth_post/) about it
+See the [blog post](https://miserroresestandar.netlify.app/blog/posts/eighth_post/) about it.

+Any ideas about making it more efficient are welcomed.